nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_DiagnosticReport.md

   </tr>
 </table>

-The clinical code that represents the name of the test/analyte or test set.
+Due to the model that we have used the clinical code that represents the name of the test/analyte or test set will sit in an observation resource at either the 'Test group header' or 'Test result' level.

 ### subject ###